 Dear Members and Advocates for Music composed, arranged and/or performed by African Americans.

-Please look forward to and plan well in advance for the 2022 NANM National Convention which will be held in Atlanta, GA, July 11-13, 2022.
-Also, announce the woodwinds, brass and percussion scholarship competition opportunities to young people between the ages of 18 and 30, to the end that they will apply online before the January 7, 2022 deadline.
+Please look forward to and plan well in advance for the 2022 Hybrid NANM National Convention which will be held in Atlanta, GA, July 10-13, 2022.
+I trust you have already registered with your early bird registration fee.
+Also, the scholarship competition promises to be electrifying.
 Join us and encourage others to attend our next Convention in Atlanta celebrating 103 years.
-Everyone should attend another stellar Convention.
+Send in your congratulatory Ads musicians, emerging artists and the Branch to which you belong.
+Purchase tickets to the Life Membership Guild’s Luncheon Fundraiser, a favorite among members.

 Anne-Marie Hudley Simmons